 - 1. Upon hearing shots, yell to children to "drop to the ground" or "drop to the floor." - 2.
 If outside, tell children to "run into the building" as soon as it is safe. - 3.
 Implement Shelter-In-Place Plan - 4.
 Call 911. - 5.
-Report incident to your Children, Youth and Families Department Licensing or Registered Homes office.
+Report incident to your Early Childhood Education and Care Department Regulatory Oversight office.